 Therefore, the economic model based on all relevant financial information is required to asses the economic earnings of companies.

-In addition to its intuitive logic, this fact is backed by scientific studies and loads of empirical evidence, the prior links are just a few samples.
+Numerous academic studies and loads of empirical evidence also also support the merits of economic earnings.
+The prior links are just a few samples.
 You can find much more by doing a quick internet search on accounting loopholes, accounting tricks, etc. There are many excellent books, a few are listed below, that delve deeply into this topic as well.

 - Valuation: Measuring and Managing the Value of Companies by McKinsey and Co.

 - Creating Shareholder Value by Alfred Rappaport